Three year certificate: Paier School of Art, Commercial Art, Advertising.

 Past member of judge’s panel for the Connecticut Flower and Garden Show.

-Garden writer for the Connecticut Gardener Magazine.
+Garden writer for the Connecticut Gardener Magazine and The Old Farmer's Almanac Garden Guide.

 Federated Garden Clubs of Connecticut certified speaker on landscape design and horticultural subjects.